gophercoders/website/content/lessonplans/KS2/lower/further-selection.md

 is a boolean and can be assigned to a variable.

-The pupils should understand that negation reverses the value of a boolean -> true becomes false and false becomes true
+The pupils should understand that negation reverses the value of a boolean -> true becomes false and false becomes true.

 The pupils should recognise and understand the negation and not equals operators.

-The pupils should be able to use all if the comparison operators with strings.
+The pupils should be able to use all if comparison operators with strings.

-The pupils should recognise and understand the `if else` pattern
+The pupils should recognise and understand the `if else` pattern.

 The pupils should be able to enter the `timesquestion` program and run it without support.